drapadubok/chap/README.md

 3) `kubectl get pods -n ch` - verify that the pods are created with no errors.

 ### Intermediate check-up
-At this point we should have all the underlying infra set up.
+At this point I should have all the underlying infra set up.

-I will create a deployment of Phoenix later on, once we walk through the implementation details.
+I will create a deployment of Phoenix later on, once I walk through the implementation details.

 Let's first verify that Clickhouse can be used, by launching a client on one of the pods.
 You need to take note of one of the pods, and run the following command (chi-repl-05-replicated-0-0-0 is my pod name):